 Within six months I’d submitted 20,000 words.
 It is a big step up (work wise) from a Bachelors.
 Expectations are high and the work load is tough, especially if you’re working alongside a course.

 I think the first thing you need to ask yourself is can I afford this?
 If you can get the SF loan for the fees and work alongside the course, then there’s you answer.
 Just do the maths first.

 It might be a necessity to have a Masters to work in the field or get the job that you want to.
 For me it wasn’t a necessity, I didn’t need to have a Masters in Creative Writing to be a writer.
 But I also had no experience or understanding of how to write a novel well, the kind of structure or techniques to use, or simply how to finish a long body of work and then edit it.

 It might be that the answer is no to the previous question, but then ask yourself, do I really want this?

 Are you just doing an MA because it feels like you should?
 Or because someone else you know has chosen that path or simply because you don’t know what to do next?
 Well then maybe, it isn’t what you want.

 Take your time to think about it.
 I could afford it, thankfully, and whilst I didn’t necessarily need the qualification, I really wanted to continue my learning and have a qualification in the very thing I wanted to do as a career.

 And, I’m so glad that I did.

-If you need any advice with an application, choosing a course or simply knowing whether an MA will be right for you, then get in touch!
+If you need any advice with an application, choosing a course or simply knowing whether a masters will be right for you, feel free to get in touch.